docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/configure-json-file.md

 >
 > Settings Management is available to Docker Business customers only.

-This page contains information on how to configure Settings Management with an `admin-settings.json` file to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+This page contains information on how to configure Settings Management with an `admin-settings.json` file.
+You can specify and lock configuration parameters to create a standardized Docker Desktop environment across your company or organization.

 Settings Management is designed specifically for organizations who don’t give developers root access to their machines.